 Farhadi uses the disappearance as a device to sabotage the charming surface of the first half to give us a glimpse into the interior, and we don’t like what we see there.
 While everyone tries to piece together the mystery, what they have as clues are the events from the previous day and night.
 They meticulously go through what was said and how everyone behaved.
 What words, spoken in jest, could have caused distress?
 Was there anything that only one person knew and others didn’t?
 Is it moral to hide the truth so that it doesn’t upset the others?
 As the second half frantically unfolds what we see are the events from the first half in a totally new light.

 Everything we thought we knew about the characters change in one breath-taking scene after another.
 And we realize to our great astonishment that how things said in an offhand manner can weave a web of deception, often left unnoticed until subjected to scrutiny.
 Should they choose to learn, a lot many directors and writers can benefit from Farhadi’s sublime way of handling this material.
 About Elly is also a lesson in plot construction and direction.

-It is not my place to analyse how this film represents Iranian society and how it could be a commentary on the marginalization of women in Iran.
+It is not my place to analyze how this film represents Iranian society and how it could be a commentary on the marginalization of women in Iran.
 I am not well equipped to do that.
 Rather it has a universal appeal for me.
 This movie could have been made anywhere in the world and it would still ring true.
 It turns everyday discourse into an electrifying movie experience.
-It offers interesting insight on relationships and what binds us together, and shows how fragile our bonds often become.
+It offers an interesting insight into relationships and what binds us together and shows how fragile our bonds often become.
 You end up respecting it because it trusts your intelligence.